 Phase 2: Join a Program

 Once you're out of the hospital, your doctor, nurse, or case manager will refer you to a rehab program.
-There are lots of different settings where it takes place.
+It can happen in lots of different places:

-Inpatient program.
+- Inpatient programs.
 For this kind of rehab, you stay overnight, perhaps for a week or two, in a separate wing of your hospital or a center such as a nursing home.